-Are you sick of being told you are TOO SENSITIVE?
+Are you sick of being told you are too sensitive?
+I hear you.
 I was told this lie for most of my life!

 I always believed that there was something terribly wrong with me.
 Why couldn’t I stop crying?
 Why was I so sensitive?
 Why couldn’t I just be happy?
 One day, I had enough.
 With just a tent and a sleeping bag, I set off into the wilderness on the ultimate journey of healing.
 I learned to embrace my sensitivity with open arms, and now I wouldn’t change it for the world.